brh28/brh28/README.md

-Hi, I’m @brh28
+Hey all and welcome!

-I’m interested in Bitcoin and freedom tech.
+I'm currently working on the [Flash](https://github.com/lnflash/) project to bring Lightning to the Caribbean.

-I’m the creator of WordForm.space: a content platform using the Lightning Network for paywalls.
+I’m also the creator of [WordForm](wordform.space) - a content platform with Lightning paywalls.

 Reach me at: benhindman@skiff.com

 <!---